Working on a Dream Tour: Ticket sales

 Even before any official tour announcement, tickets went on sale in Norway and Sweden.
 The heavy demand caused a crash in the Scandinavian ticketing system.
 A similar situation due to heavy demand occurred in Finland with the Lippupiste ticketing system.

 On January 27, 2009, the day of the Working on a Dream release in the United States, the official announcement of the tour came.

 On February 1, 2009, Springsteen & the E Street Band performed at halftime of Super Bowl XLIII.
 The following day, February 2, 2009, tickets for many of the U.S. shows went on sale.
-Despite the ongoing global financial crisis of 2008–2009, demand was heavy in a number of areas, both due to Springsteen's continued popularity and the high visibility from the Super Bowl appearance.
+Despite the Great Recession, demand was heavy in a number of areas, both due to Springsteen's continued popularity and the high visibility from the Super Bowl appearance.
 Other areas failed to show the ticket fervor of past outings.
 The pair of shows in both New Jersey and Philadelphia sold out in about an hour.
 East Coast online sales through Ticketmaster, including the New Jersey ones, were especially troublesome, as many customers endured long waits or were in the middle of a purchasing transaction, only to be hit with screens saying the site was down "due to routine maintenance".
 Ticketmaster acknowledged that the technical problem with the sales "wasn't our finest hour."
 Tickets for the New Jersey shows were in limited supply to begin with, as some 27 percent of them were held back from sale by the venue, the record company, Springsteen's organization, and others.
 Indeed, for one of the shows Springsteen's management held back all but 108 of the 1,126 seats in the four sections nearest the stage.

 Frustration became a public outcry when many of Ticketmaster online customers, upon being informed shows were sold out, were directed to TicketsNow, a Ticketmaster-owned site, where tickets were sold on the secondary market at extremely inflated prices.
 Ticketmaster even pushed fans to TicketsNow even when there were still tickets available for a given show.
 Bill Pascrell, the member of the U.S. House of Representatives from New Jersey's 8th congressional district, asked the Federal Trade Commission and the U.S. Department of Justice to investigate the relationship between Ticketmaster and TicketsNow, saying, "I am concerned that the business affiliation between Ticketmaster and TicketsNow may represent a conflict of interest that is detrimental to the average fan.
 There is a significant potential for abuse when one company is able to monopolize the primary market for a product and also directly manipulate, and profit from, the secondary market."